Ekain Zenitagoia: Club career

 Ekain scored a career-best 18 goals for Durango during the 2017–18 season, as his club returned to Segunda División B after 12 years.
 He scored a further eight times in the following campaign, but could not prevent his team's relegation.

 On 19 June 2019, Ekain signed for SD Amorebieta in the third division.
 On 13 August 2020, after scoring nine goals, he moved to fellow league team UD Ibiza.

 Mainly used as a substitute, Ekain scored Ibiza's goal in a 1–0 win over UCAM Murcia CF on 23 May 2021, which sealed the club's first-ever promotion to Segunda División.
 He made his professional debut at the age of 27 on 13 August, starting in a 0–0 away draw against Real Zaragoza.

+On 15 June 2023, after Ibiza's relegation, Ekain signed a two-year contract with Racing de Santander also in the second division.

+On 19 July 2025, Ekain signed with Murcia in Primera Federación.